 At the core of these values is the deeply held belief and commitment to the public good.

 These principles were reviewed and endorsed at the May 10, 2016 Symposium.

 A Phased Approach

-Foundational to the creation of the BC PDL is the Arca project.
+Foundational to the creation of the BCDL is the Arca project.

 Arca is a collaborative initiative to support the development and implementation of digital repositories at BC post-secondary institutions.
 Arca is a province-wide network of institutional repositories that: